Cruise Ticket Contract

 (a) Required Travel Documents.
 Proper travel documents and eligibility to travel is required upon embarkation and throughout the Cruise.
 Guest shall have in his or her possession, and assumes all responsibility for obtaining, all visas, passports, certified birth certificates, travel and health documents required by any governmental authority, and as required by Carrier’s Public Health Policies and Procedures (as described in Section 5 below) and if Guest fails to do so Carrier shall have no further obligation to transport or to furnish transportation to the Guest.
 In addition to immigration and customs requirements, the U.S. government and others place restrictions on the carriage of Guests whose names appear on government watch lists or who are deemed legally ineligible to travel.
 It is the Guest’s sole responsibility to ensure his/her legal eligibility to travel.
 Guests are advised to check with Guest’s Travel Agent and with the appropriate government authority to determine the necessary documents and travel eligibility requirements for their particular Cruise.
 Carrier may cancel the booking of any Guest who is or becomes ineligible to travel for any reason, or who fails to abide by Carrier’s Public Health Policies and Procedures, including COVID-19.
 Any Guest who fails to follow Carrier’s Public Health Policies and Procedures, including COVID-19, shall be ineligible to board the Vessel.
 Under no circumstances shall Carrier be liable for a refund or compensation of any kind, including but not limited to, costs, damages or expenses whatsoever incurred by any Guest as a result of such failure, cancellation or denial of boarding.
 Guest is responsible for all related costs and fines, including without limitation travel expenses and for proper travel documentation for any port, or for departure from or arrival to their final destination.

 (b) Availability of Website and Travel Information.
-Guest acknowledges receipt of Carrier’s applicable Website and travel information and agrees to abide by the terms and conditions of this Contract and the information contained on Carrier’s Website, including Carrier’s Public Health Policies and Procedures on the Website.
+Guest acknowledges receipt of Carrier’s applicable Website and travel information and agrees to abide by the terms and conditions of this Contract and the information contained on Carrier’s Website, including Carrier’s Public Health Policies and Procedures, Frequently Asked Questions, Guest Safety and Conduct Policy and Travel Documentation Requirements on the Website.
 In the event of any conflict between the Carrier’s Public Health Policies and Procedures described herein and those described on Carrier’s Website, the Website policy shall prevail.

 (c) Voyages Commencing and Cruising in the U.S. Guest acknowledges that, for a voyage commencing in a United States port for a round-trip voyage via one or more United States ports, Guest must complete the Voyage and disembark at the embarkation port.
 Failure to do so may result in a fine or penalty being imposed by the United States Customs Service or other governmental agency.
 In consideration for the Cruise Fare paid, Guest agrees to pay any such fine or penalty imposed because of Guest’s failure to complete the Voyage.